droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 # D4.
 Coffin Maker's Shop
 <span class="citation"><em>This scene takes place in Chapter 5: Area N6.</em></span>

 The coffin maker's shop is largely as described in <span class="citation">N6.
 Coffin Maker's Shop (p.
 116)</span>.
 However, the crates in <span class="citation">N6f.
 Vampire Nest (p.
-118)</span> have been replaced by three coffins packed with grave dirt from Castle Ravenloft, which contain two **vampire spawn** and **Volenta Popofsky**, one of Strahd's vampiric brides.
+118)</span> have been replaced by three coffins packed with grave dirt from Castle Ravenloft, which contain three **vampire spawn** and **Volenta Popofsky**, one of Strahd's vampiric brides.
 In addition, players who explore <span class="citation">N6f.
 Vampire Nest (p.
 118)</span> find a faded green-tinged pentagram 5 feet in diameter burned onto the floor at the edge of the room, just beyond the vampires' coffins.

 > [!lore]+ **The Burned Pentagram**
 > The green pentagram is a remnant of Volenta's use of the teleportation brazier in <span class="citation">K78.
 Brazier Room (p.
 82)</span>.
 If asked, Henrik doesn't know what it signifies.
-However, he can share with the players that, one night shortly after he first met Volenta, a sickly green light flashed through the shop, with her two **vampire spawn** companions exiting from  <span class="citation">N6f.
+However, he can share with the players that, one night shortly after he first met Volenta, a sickly green light flashed through the shop, with her three **vampire spawn** companions exiting from  <span class="citation">N6f.
 Vampire Nest (p.
 118)</span> shortly thereafter.

 Henrik van der Voort, the coffin maker, follows the following schedule: